AlexEsc302/to_do_list_project/frontend/TECH_LOG.md

 - Improved responsive grid layout
 - Enhanced visual consistency with the design system
 - Better form controls with improved spacing and alignment
+- Added collapsible functionality to show/hide filters:
+  - Animation for smooth expand/collapse transitions
+  - Indicator showing number of active filters when collapsed
+  - Improved accessibility with ARIA attributes
+  - Clear expand/collapse indicators with arrow symbols
+- Optimized layout with Status and Priority fields side by side:
+  - Responsive design that stacks on smaller screens
+  - Consistent spacing and alignment between fields
+  - Improved form layout with better visual balance

 ## UI/UX Improvements